uintdev/qrserv/README.md

     -   Multi-file selection would result in a ZIP archive
         -   Tooltip when press and holding on the resulting archive file name will reveal the originally selected files
 -   Direct Access Mode (Android only)
+    -   Only available on Android 10 or earlier on the Play Store version
+    -   To use this feature on Android 11 or later, use the GitHub version (link is in-app under the 'about' dialog) -- please note that the Play Store version needs to be uninstalled first as it would be signed using a different certificate
     -   Large files?
 Use direct access mode to use direct access to internal storage as to avoid attempting to copy the selection into app cache
     -   The file manager for this mode only supports single file selection
     -   The mode can be toggled by pressing on the SD card icon